-As a graduate, you'll wear a black cap and gown.
-Everyone looks good in black, right?
+As a graduate, you'll wear a traditional cap and gown.

-In addition to the gown, candidates for bachelor's degrees wear the traditional mortarboard.
-It's a cap with a flat, square top and tassel.
+Associate's degree candidates wear light-gray gowns with the traditional mortarboard—a cap with a flat, square top and tassel.

-And ceremony participants who sport the royal blue robes with distinctive piping on the front and sleeves–those are doctoral degree candidates.
-They'll also wear hoods that represent their fields of study.
+Doctoral degree candidates wear royal blue robes with distinctive piping on the front and sleeves, as well as hoods that represent their fields of study.

 Share Your UMUC Moment